vaha-b/Portfolio/readme.md

 # Portfolio

-Although hosted on Github, porfolio is outdated and it needs big changes.
+Although hosted on Github, portfolio is outdated and it needs big changes.
 And that will take a lot of time.

 ![how it looks like](https://github.com/vaha-b/Portfolio/blob/master/how%20it%20looks%20like.png?raw=true)